How to be a meaningful, active ally

 To learn more about becoming a better ally and implementing inclusive practices in your everyday life, consider enrolling in PowerED™ by Athabasca University’s micro-course Embracing Allyship and Inclusion.

-Together we can make the difference and allow everyone to feel confident and proud of who they are—during Pride Month and beyond.
+Together, we can make a difference and allow everyone to feel confident and proud of who they are year-round.